VowpalWabbit/vowpalwabbit.github.io/_posts/2021-03-22-vowpalwabbit-8.10.0.md

 [Learn more at the wiki page.](https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Contextual-Bandit-Zeroth-Order-Optimization)

+## Internal improvments
+- Progress towards label information not being required in predict calls and reducing the number of redundant predict calls done before a learn call takes place
+- New Python test runner script which supports parallelized tests
+- Overhaul `v_array` to be an RAII type
+- Enable prediction and label structures to be RAII types

 ## Thank you

 A huge thank you and welcome to all of the new contributors since the last release: